 Arbitration may be less formal than a trial proceeding and scheduling can be more controlled, meaning that it can be a more efficient and less costly proceeding than a trial, even though the parties have to pay the arbitrator for his/her time.
 Keep in mind that it is still the judge in your matter, not the arbitrator, who decides whether to grant the divorce.
 Accordingly, in most cases, the parties enter into an Arbitration Agreement, an uncontested hearing is held at which the judge enters a Final Judgment of Divorce, and the matter then goes to arbitration.

 The facts of your case should determine which of the methods outlined above you choose to resolve the issues in your divorce.
 You may employ one or a combination of methods, but whatever you choose, be sure that you have discussed your options with a knowledgeable attorney.
-Our attorneys at Arons & Solomon will take the time to explain your options, present the best course of action for your case, and guide you through the process with sound advise and support.
+Our attorneys at Arons & Solomon Divorce Lawyers will take the time to explain your options, present the best course of action for your case, and guide you through the process with sound advice and support.

 Contact the Bergen County Family and Divorce Law Firm of Arons & Solomon Divorce Lawyers for more help